davidronnlid/movie-project/README.md

 - HTML
 - CSS

-... and last but not least, Google (for feature, design and code solutions inspiration)!
+... and last but not least, Google (for inspiration regarding features, design and code solutions)!